abdrahmansoltan/Learning-Notes/Interviews/3-Interview-Questions.md

   - **Monitoring** refers to the process of collecting and analyzing data about the performance and health of a system or application.
 It involves tracking metrics, logs, and events to identify issues and ensure that the system is functioning as expected.
   - **Observability** goes beyond monitoring by providing deeper insights into the internal workings of a system.
 It allows developers to understand how different components interact, diagnose complex issues, and gain visibility into the overall behavior of the system.
 Observability often involves correlating data from multiple sources (logs, metrics, traces) to provide a comprehensive view of the system's state.

+- **What is RUM and New Relic?**

+  - **RUM (Real User Monitoring):** A technique for monitoring the performance of web applications by collecting data from real users in production environments.
+RUM tools track user interactions, page load times, and other performance metrics to provide insights into how users experience the application.
+  - **New Relic:** A comprehensive application performance monitoring (APM) tool that provides real-time insights into the performance of web applications, including server-side and client-side metrics.
+It helps developers identify bottlenecks, track errors, and optimize application performance.

 - **What do you know about web analytics and tracking events?**

   - Web analytics involves collecting, measuring, and analyzing data about user interactions with a website or web application.
 It helps understand user behavior, traffic sources, and conversion rates.